ericytsang/ericytsang.github.io/content/archlinux-adventures/1-setting-up-arch-linux/2-creating-bootable-usb.md

 [![qtorrent in action](http://i.imgur.com/Be8k1FH.png)](http://i.imgur.com/Be8k1FH.png)

-# creating a bootable Arch Linux USB
+# Creating a Bootable Arch Linux USB

 [Rufus](https://rufus.akeo.ie/) is used in this tutorial to create the bootable USB media: